RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab02.md

 In `convolution_param` the `num_output` variable refers to the number of feature maps to use. `kernel_size` of 5 means a 5x5 convolution and `stride` of 1 means the convolution areas shifts by 1 each time.

 For an input image size of 28x28 with kernel size of 5 and stride of 1, each feature map will be of size 24x24 (generating a Nx20x24x24 top blob, with N being number of samples in the batch).
-Zero-padding can also be added, using `pad: 1` will add a pixel to each side of the input image.
+Zero-padding can also be added using `pad: 1` which adds a pixel to each side of the input image.

 **Note:** Separate width and height dimensions can be specified for 2D convolutions.
 Use kernel `kernel_w, kernel_w`, stride `stride_w, stride_h` and padding `pad_w, pad_h`.